-Jonathan T. Logan joined William Penn Bancorporation and William Penn Bank as Senior Vice President and Chief Financial Officer in April 2020 and in June 2021, was appointed Executive Vice President and Chief Financial Officer of the Company and the Bank.
+Jonathan T. Logan joined William Penn Bancorporation and William Penn Bank as Senior Vice President and Chief Financial Officer in April 2020 and, in June 2021, was appointed Executive Vice President and Chief Financial Officer of the Company and the Bank.
 Mr. Logan served as Vice President and Controller of Towne Park, a hospitality services company, from March 2019 to March 2020.
 Prior to that time, Mr. Logan served as Vice President and Corporate Controller of Beneficial Bank from April 2011 to March 2019.
 Mr. Logan is a certified public accountant and began his career with Ernst & Young where he served as an audit manager in the financial services industry.
-Age 39.
+Mr. Logan is married to Amy J. Logan, who is also an executive officer of the Company and the Bank.
+Age 40.

 Alan B. Turner joined William Penn Bancorporation and William Penn Bank as Executive Vice President and Chief Lending Officer in March 2021.
 Prior to that time, Mr. Turner served as Senior Vice President and Regional Commercial Manager for OceanFirst Bank, successor to Two River Community Bank, where he served as the Executive Vice President and Senior Loan Officer for 20 years.
-Age 59.
+Age 60.